Bonnie Youth Club Guidelines – 2018

 - Communication between volunteer personnel and the President and Athletic Director is crucial.

-- Disagreements concerning guidelines must be handled in a civil manner with the President or Athletic director and not publicly displayed.
+- Disagreements concerning guidelines must be handled in a civil manner with the President or Athletic Director and not publically displayed.

 - All injuries or serious disagreements with umpires, officials, parents or players must be communicated to the President or Athletic Director ASAP.